 JSEP is widely regarded as the premier journal in the subdiscipline, featuring a thorough and efficient review process.
 This allows JSEP to publish the most important articles in the field as quickly as possible upon reviewing them—thus ensuring that the most progressive research is disseminated while it is still on the cutting edge.

-For individual subscribers, JSEP is available in online only or print plus online subscription formats.
+For individual subscribers, JSEP is available in online-only or print plus online subscription formats.
 Both versions allow subscribers full access to the journal’s authoritative content and online access to digital archives of back issues.
-Those who wish to stay updated on recent content may visit the JSEP website to sign up for the free notification of the table of contents, which details the articles and authors for each new issue.
+Those who wish to stay updated on recent content may visit the JSEP website to sign up for the free notification of the table of contents, which lists the articles and authors for each new issue.